psaikido/hugle.uk/content/suttas/mn/107-gopaka.md

 ---
+bannerTitle: Pali Canon Anthology
-title: "MN 107 Gaṇaka Moggallāna Sutta: The whole path"
+title: The Whole Path
-bannerTitle: "Majjhima Nikāya"
-layout: default
-subnav: suttas-mn
+type: suttas/mn
 ---

+#### MN 107 Gaṇaka Moggallāna Sutta: The whole path

 A discourse to Gaṇaka Moggallāna on a gradual training of a monk.

 The steps laid out: